Susie Dent: Let’s be word detectives together

 All of this is enough to inspire deep frustration in children and teachers everywhere.
 George Bernard Shaw, one of the most famous champions of spelling reform in recent history, judged that ‘English spelling contains thousands of excuses for rebuking children, for beating them, for imprisoning them after school hours, for breaking their spirits with impossible tasks’.
 He has a point of course, but to iron out every unpredictable crease in our language would be to deny the secret stories wrapped up in its vocabulary.

 Is your child a dictionary adventurer?
-Whether they’re an author in the making or a little reluctant to write, our free writing competition is a great way to encourage them to put pen to paper!
+Whether they’re an author in the making or a little reluctant to write, our creative writing course and free writing competition is a great way to encourage them to put pen to paper!